penborter/ben_report/_pages/colophon.md

 I don't have a better place to include them, so I'm listing here some planned / aspirational additions for the site:
 - ~~a separate NBA section~~ **DONE** -> [NBA.ben.report](https://nba.ben.report)
 - sidenotes
-- finished versions of all of the draft posts
+- finished versions of all of the draft posts (lol)
 - a Jekyll theme based on the current state of the site
 - more efficient integration between site data and the sidebar headers, particularly for book pages